How It Works

 --auto-route

 Automatically switches to a nonparametric test if assumptions fail.
+For ANOVA, unequal variances route to Welch ANOVA instead of Kruskal when group normality is acceptable.

 Bootstrap